How To Find and Use Your USAA Login

 - Click the “Log On” link located in the upper right corner of the screen.

 - This will bring you to a new page, where you’ll enter your user ID.

 - Click the “Next” button.

 - Follow the prompts to log in to your account.

 How To Log In to Your USAA Bank Account From a Mobile Phone or Tablet

 You can also set up more secure app access by setting up a PIN or biometric access.

+If you need to recover your online ID, you’ll need to provide either your USAA number or your Social Security number or tax ID number.
 If you’re resetting your password only, you’ll need to provide your USAA online ID before updating your password.

 To see your USAA documents, just log in to your online account and select which account statement you’d like to view.
 You can also choose to receive electronic statements only.
 When your documents become available, USAA will notify you via email.